WELCOME TO THIS WEB SITE

 To show there is more to exercise activity than the gym and contests, I’ve tried a few new sports and endeavours.
 I did my first ever 5k run in 2010 at age 54, and now I’ve done over 200 at that distance, plus half-marathons and marathons, with the London Marathon 2013 being my first at this distance.

 I’ve added further marathons since including Medoc (too much red wine!) and Edinburgh (ditto whisky!) and Dublin (guess!).
-The marathon total is up to seven now including Los Angeles as my favourite venue.
+The marathon total is up to eight now including Los Angeles as my favourite venue.

-I’d like to get up to ten marathons, with another few sips in Medoc and the unfamiliarity of the streets of Tokyo the next on the agenda.
+I’d like to get up to ten marathons, with the unfamiliarity of the streets of Tokyo the next on the agenda.

 I don’t claim to be a fast runner at marathons by the way – I go to have a good time rather than get a good time.
 And that’s the philosophy I use for other sports – all of which I try to be unusually good for a newcomer or my age – but not particularly competitive.
 I leave my competitive genes behind and use them on the fitness model stage.